cgjosephlee/PBJelly/trunk/docs/HoneyReadme.txt

 == III.
 Installation ==

  1) Ensure all of the above requirements are in your environment.
-    I recommend using pip to install all the packages.
+    I recommend using python virtual environments and pip to install all the packages.

  2) Edit setup.sh and change $SWEETPATH to the full directory where you've placed the package.

- 3) To automatically place the package into your environment, add
+ 3) To automatically place the software into your environment, add
     > source <path to>/setup.sh
     to your .bash_profile